 |'Meiwa' Kumquat 5 Gal|

 Fortunella margarita 'Meiwa.'
 These kumquat trees are the devil to propagate, but well worth the trouble, with their thick sweet skin and counterpunch acidity to the pulp.
-Trees are larger than photo as of February 2013 and fruiting.
+Trees as of November 2013 are nicely developed, 2.5' tall and 1/2" caliper trunk with fruit forming.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 3'x 1'x 1' braced boxes.

 |Kaffir Lime Tree 5 Gal|

 Citrus hystrix.
-If you don't want to wait for the 1 year trees to grow, then here's your chance to have a year's supply of kaffir lime leaves fresh off the tree.
-About 2' tall, with one-half inch trunk.
-Smaller than photo as of March 2013.
-Grown in 5 gal pots on dwarfing rootstock and shipped in braced 3' x 1' x 1' containers.
+If you don't want to wait for the younger trees to grow, then here's your chance to have a year's supply of kaffir lime leaves fresh off the tree.
+About 2.5' tall, with one-half inch trunk.
+Larger than photo as of September 2013, some flowering and a few fruit forming.
+Grown in 5 gal pots on dwarfing rootstock and shipped in braced 4' x 1' x 1' containers.

 |Bearss Seedless Lime Tree Semi-Dwarf|